Selchenbach: Population development

-A sharp rise in Selchenbach's population is to be noted in the earlier half of the 19th century, levelling off by the middle of the century.
+A sharp rise in Selchenbach's population occurred in the earlier half of the 19th century, levelling off by the middle of the century.
 This latter phenomenon owes itself mainly to the wave of emigration to North America.
 This was followed by a steady rise towards the end of the 19th century, although this in turn was followed by a fall in population due mainly to migration to industrial centres in the nearby Saarland.
 The early 20th century brought yet another rise in population, and then a fall due to the First World War, with further falls in the late 1920s and, of course, in the Second World War.
 Nowadays, too, a fall in population is taking place, this one due mainly to falling birth rates.
 More than 90% of Selchenbach's inhabitants are Protestant.

 The following table shows population development over the centuries for Selchenbach, with some population counts giving a breakdown by religious affiliation: